baangfilip/pico-2w-toy-car/README.md

-# pico-2w-with(out)-robo-pico
+# pico-2w-toy-car
 Testing pico 2w and robo pico board and other stuff.
+Removed robo-pico because it didnt fit.

 Just for testing couldnt, no time has been spent making it nearly what production code should look like, just experiment.